 It may be obvious to you by now that terpenes are extremely helpful.
 When these compounds are combined with other cannabinoids the effects can be incredible.
 With just one dose, “checks and balances” in the body can be corrected.

-There are several varieties of terpenes, each with their own individual benefits, which when combined activate the “entourage effect” between each terpene and cannabinoid found inside hemp oil, like ours.
+There are several varieties of terpenes, each with their own individual benefits, which when combined activate the “entourage effect” between each terpene and cannabinoid found inside a full spectrum hemp oil.